Ava DuVernay Hopes You Hear 'The Heartbeat Of The Boys' In Central Park 5

 NPR reached out to former prosecutor Linda Fairstein, who is portrayed by Felicity Huffman in When They See Us, for comment.

-She told NPR her attorneys sent documents and videos related to the investigation to the series producers, and that she would only agree to speak with them after they'd reviewed the materials.
+She told NPR her attorneys sent documents and videos related to the investigation to the series producers, and that she would only agree to speak with them after they had reviewed the materials.
 Fairstein said she never heard back from producers after that.

 She also called the depiction of her in the series "grossly" inaccurate and said the film is a "fictional dramatization of events."